Transforming Opportunities into Great Products

 7.

-to support complex business decisions and drive impactful contributions.
+to support complex business decisions, enable intelligent automation, and drive scalable product impact.

 In addition, you will receive a Certificate of Completion